hackclub/camp/cohort_4/playbook/ACTIVITIES.md

     why this is a failure
 - After presenting something they failed at, they can show off what they made

+## Whiteboard information

+During demos it can be hard for hackers to remember what they must include in their presentation.
+To help hackers keep this in mind it is good to have a whiteboard within view that includes the steps to giving a demo.

+Step-by-step instructions for presenting:

+1. Start showing your project being used.
+2. Talk about how your project works.
+3. Something you have failed at (and optionally how you will resolve it).
+4. Something you have learned by doing this project.

+It can also be hard to remember how to give feedback.
+Make sure the hackers can see these tips (on a whiteboard) when writing their feedback:

+- Don't be afraid to point out failures or flaws; this feedback is annonymous.
+- Try to have something presenters can improve on, and something they did well.
+- Feedback helps hackers get better at presenting.
+The more the better.
+- Ask yourself if you had just presented the same thing, what feedback would you like to be given.

 ## Links

 Before kicking off demos, we'll want to collect links to all of the web projects